MBWest/Note-Taking/OSINT/Sock Puppets/Creating a Sock Puppet.md

 > ## **Fake Profile Information and Pictures**

-`Fake Name Generator`
+- Fake Name Generator

 https://www.fakenamegenerator.com/

-`This Person Does not Exist`
+- This Person Does not Exist

 https://www.thispersondoesnotexist.com/

+---

 > ## **Sock Puppet Articles**

-`Creating an Effective Sock Puppet for OSINT Investigations`
+- Creating an Effective Sock Puppet for OSINT Investigations

 https://jakecreps.com/sock-puppets/

-`The Art Of The Sock`
+- The Art Of The Sock

 https://www.secjuice.com/the-art-of-the-sock-osint-humint/

+---

 > ## **Reddit - My process for setting up anonymous sockpuppet accounts**

 https://www.reddit.com/r/OSINT/comments/dp70jr/my_process_for_setting_up_anonymous_sockpuppet/

-`This is my process for setting up an anonymous sockpuppet account.`
+- This is my process for setting up an anonymous sockpuppet account.

 1. Come up with a persona for the sockpuppet account.